hujc-jlu/hujc-jlu.github.io/source/index.md

 ---

 ## News🎉
+- <font color="0000dd">\[12/2025\]</font> Our paper "Enhancing Fairness in Decision-Making of Natural Language Understanding Systems: An Intersectional Bias Debiasing Model via Information Theory-based Disentanglement" has been accepted by Expert Systems With Applications(通信作者, *中科院1区*)！
 - <font color="0000dd">\[11/2025\]</font> Our paper "Breaking the Passive Learning Trap: An Active Perception Strategy for Human Motion Prediction" has been accepted by AAAI 2026 Oral(第一作者, *CCF A*)！
 - <font color="0000dd">\[10/2025\]</font> Our paper "A Transparent NVM Acceleration Framework for Disk File Systems" has been accepted by ACM Transactions on Storage(共一/通信作者, *CCF A*)！
 - <font color="0000dd">\[10/2025\]</font> Our paper "Efficient Video Representation via Hybrid Key Frame Reconstruction: A Test-time Data Augmentation Approach" has been accepted by IEEE Journal of Selected Topics in Signal Processing(第一作者, 中科院2区)！